Frequently Asked Questions

 Fibromyalgia is listed in the book that the Department of Works and Pensions’ doctors use.
 The description is correct but in our opinion inadequate.

 It is often the doctors’ lack of awareness of fibromyalgia that causes difficulties.
 A medical pack for professionals is available and will be posted out directly to them.
-Send their details to the Fibromyalgia Association UK at: email@example.com
+You can ask for this by messaging Fibromyalgia Action UK.

 Neither fibromyalgia nor any other illness is an open door to any benefit.
 What matters is how it affects you.
 It may be that you suffer from another problem as well as fibromyalgia; this should not matter as any judgement should be based on the amount of help required.
 What the illness is may however have a bearing on deciding for how long you are awarded benefit.